User-Driven Support for Visualization Prototyping in D3: Motivating Usage Scenario for Mirny

 Sandra is a student who wants to create some interesting visualizations for the final project in her data science course.
 Although this course was broad in scope, it lacked depth in terms of learning interactive visualization techniques.
-Sandra has heard that D3 can support a wide variety of interactive visualizations and experience with D3 could be a nice addition to one's resume.
-However, she has limited knowledge of D3.
-She wants to use D3, preferably with a simple dataset to start, such as the Iris dataset~\cite{andersen1935irises}.
-Sandra decides to use our open source tool Minerva, shown in \autoref{fig:teaser}, to program her visualizations.
-Sandra goes to the Minerva website, imports her dataset, and chooses a scatterplot from Minerva's Template Panel (~\autoref{fig:teaser}A).
-Minerva automatically generates the D3 code for a scatterplot from the Iris data as shown in the Editor (~\autoref{fig:teaser}B), and the resulting visualization is rendered in the Visualization Panel (~\autoref{fig:teaser}C).
-Then, Minerva recommends a ranked list of interactions commonly implemented in scatterplots (\autoref{fig:teaser}D).
+Sandra has heard that D3 can support a wide variety of interactive visualizations.
+Although she has limited experience using D3, Sandra wants to create a D3 visualization, preferably with a simple dataset to start, such as the palmerpenguins dataset~\cite{gorman2014ecological}.
+Sandra decides to use Mirny, shown in \autoref{fig:teaser}, to program her visualizations.
+Sandra loads Mirny and imports her dataset, she chooses a Scatterplot from Mirny's Template Panel (~\autoref{fig:teaser}a).
+Mirny automatically generates the D3 code for a Scatterplot from the data as shown in (~\autoref{fig:teaser}b), and the resulting visualization is rendered in the output panel (~\autoref{fig:teaser}c).
+Mirny recommends a ranked list of common interactions for Scatterplots (\autoref{fig:teaser}d).

+Sandra sees nothing wrong with the scatterplot, but she wonders what the distribution of penguins is across the three islands recorded in the dataset.
+For her second prototype, she selects a bar chart from Mirny's Template Panel.
+Mirny automatically generates the D3 code for a bar chart a populates the Editor (~\autoref{fig:teaser}a), saving Sandra the effort of figuring out how to change her design to a different visualization type.
+Sandra edits the code to use the island attribute for the x-axis and the count of penguins for the Y-axis.
+The overall visualization looks okay, but Sandra still isn't satisfied.
+She navigates back her Scatterplot prototype using the Template Panel and changes the color encoding from the species attribute to the island attribute.

-Sandra clicks on the hover interaction from the recommendation panel and Minerva automatically extends her current D3 program with the corresponding code, highlighting the new code block and providing a summary of its behavior in the Editor (~\autoref{fig:teaser}E).
+Sandra likes the current visualization design but wants to add an interaction.
+Sandra clicks on the first item from the recommendation panel (\textit{hover}) and Mirny automatically extends her current D3 program with the corresponding code, highlighting the new code block and providing a summary of its behavior in the Editor (~\autoref{fig:teaser}e).
 The new code displays additional information about a data point when a hover event is triggered.
-Some of the data points are really close to each other; Sandra adds a zoom interaction from the interactions on the recommendation panel so she can zoom into tightly packed sections of the visualization.
-Once Sandra completes her visualization, she exports the code from the editor as a JS file and SVG of the visualization for her personal records.
+However, Sandra notices that some of the data points are really close to each other.
+She also adds a zoom interaction from the recommendation panel, so her viewers can zoom into tightly packed sections of the visualization.
+Once Sandra completes her visualization prototypes, she exports the code from the editor as a JS file and saves the visualization output in SVG format.